EDUCBA Logo

 • The merge option is limited to merging cells and not the cell values.

-• If we have to merge the cell values, we will need to use either the CONCATENATE function or the Ampersand (&) Operator.
+• If we merge the cell values, we must use the CONCATENATE function or the Ampersand (&) Operator.

-• There is a shortcut to merge cells in Excel: Alt + H + M + U. This combination of key presses merges as well as unmerges the cells that are selected in the excel sheet.
+• There is a shortcut to merge cells in Excel: Alt + H + M + U. This combination of key presses merges and unmerges the cells selected in the Excel sheet.

 Recommended Articles